-Initializing means that the renderer will load all resources needed to play out the graphics into the memory, so they will appear instantly when taken on air.
-The Initialize function works the same way as it does in Viz Trio.
-If the graphics are not loaded, it may take some time before the renderer plays the graphics when a Take operation is executed.
+Initializing means the renderer loads all resources in the current show and playlists needed to play out the graphics into the memory of the Viz Engine(s), graphics are then instantly visible when taken on air.
+The Initialize function works the same way as it does in Viz Trio, if the graphics are not loaded, it may take some time before the renderer plays the graphics when a Take operation is executed.

-It's also possible to initialize single scenes by right-clicking the thumbnail and selecting Initialize.
+It is also possible to initialize single scenes by right-clicking the thumbnail and selecting Initialize.